LucidtechAI/las-docs/getting-started/dev/cli.md

   ]
 }
 ```
-In this case the `ground_truth.json` should be on the following format
+In this case, the `ground_truth.json` file should use the following format:
 ```json
 {
     "total_amount": "299.00",
     "due_date": "2020-03-20"
 }
 ```

 ### Update an existing document
-If for instance a prediction reveals incorrect values in the ground truth of a document,
+If a prediction reveals incorrect values in the ground truth of a document,
-we can update the existing document with new ground truth values.
+we can update the existing document with new ground truth values:
 ```bash
 >> $ las documents update las:document:<hex> --ground-truth-fields total_amount=300.00 due_date=2020-02-28
 {